 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-A Subject Guide is a dedicated guide which has been created by the Learning Adviser for your subject.
+A Subject Guide is a dedicated guide which has been created by the Library Information Adviser for your subject.
 It contains carefully selected resources most relevant to your subject area, from books and videos to eResources, reading lists and news feeds.

 Use the drop down menu below to select a subject guide.